Russian profanity: Censorship

+Hooliganism

 In the Soviet Union obscenity was censored in print and in the media, and could be prosecuted as petty hooliganism when used in public places.
 With the collapse of the Soviet Union censorship of mat stopped, and a number of writers, singers, and actors started using taboo-shattering mat in their works.
 For example, the singer Sergey "Shnur" Shnurov is notorious of using mat in his songs.

-In 2013 mat has been banned in Russia in all mass media, printed and electronic.
-Since July 1, 2014, mat has been banned in Russia from all movies, theatrical productions, and concerts.

-In modern Russia, since the times of the Soviet Union, the use of obscenities in public aggravates a disorderly conduct and may lead to its qualification as petty hooliganism, punishable under article 20.1.1 of the Offences Code of Russia, although there was no clear legal definition what exactly constitutes an obscenity.
+In modern Russia, since the times of the Soviet Union, the use of obscenities in public aggravates a disorderly conduct charge and may lead to its qualification as petty hooliganism, punishable under article 20.1.1 of the Offences Code of Russia, although there was no clear legal definition of what exactly constitutes an obscenity.